Gagniuc/Applied-Genetics-1.2/README.md

 Tm = 81.5 + 16.6 × log10([Na+]) + 0.41 × (%G+C) − 675 / n
 ```

 Here, `n` is the sequence length and `[Na+]` is expressed in mol/L. The constants used by both equations are editable from the Options window.
 These calculations reflect the methods implemented in the original program and are not nearest-neighbour thermodynamic calculations.
+Thus, `[Na+]` is the molar sodium-ion concentration.
+The default value used by the program is `0.05 mol/L`, corresponding to `50 mM Na+`.

 ## Graphical views and gel simulation